Vortex theory of the atom: History

 Between 1870 and 1890 the vortex atom theory, which hypothesised that an atom was a vortex in the aether, was popular among British physicists and mathematicians.
 William Thomson, who became better known as Lord Kelvin, first conjectured that atoms might be vortices in the aether that pervades space.
 About 60 scientific papers were subsequently written on it by approximately 25 scientists.

 Origins

 In the seventeenth century Descartes developed a theory of vortex motion to explain such things as why light radiated in all directions and the planets moved in circular orbits.
 He believed that there was no vacuum and any object which moved had to be entering a gap left by another moving object.
 He realised that a circular chain of such objects, all replacing each other, would enable such movement.
 Thus, all movement consisted of endless circular vortices at all scales.
-However his Treatise on Light remained unfinished.
+However Descartes model consisted of tiny whirling particles rather than a strictly continuous medium of the vortex theory of atoms.